UBC-MDS/newyork_restaurant_grading/src/nyc_rest_eda.md

 # Splitting the Data

-Prior to the rest of the analysis, we will divide the data such that 75% of the inspections will be used to train our model(s) and 25% will be for testing to assess performance on unseen restaurants and determine whether our model will generalize well.
+Prior to the rest of the analysis, we will divide the data such that 75% of the inspections will be used to train our model(s) and 25% will be for testing to assess performance on unseen restaurants.

 | Data Partition | Grade A | Grade F |
 |---------------:|--------:|--------:|